Skip to main content

 • Get a sense of how the team likes to work in terms of workflow, and what the team members’ strengths and weaknesses are.
 Most agile teams don’t know exactly what they’ll be working on for a project until the sprint has been planned, so having a sense of likes, dislikes, strengths, and weaknesses will help with assigning work when the time comes.

 • Decide on what tools will be used for managing communication (ex.
-Slack), tracking bugs (ex.
-Jira), and project management (ex.
-Microsoft Project).
+Slack) and tracking bugs (ex.
+Jira), and what project scheduling or project management software you'll use (ex. monday.com or Microsoft Project).

 What’s Next?